Twin Cogenesis: Conclusion

-The twin cogenesis scenario is general and applies to any viable twin Higgs model without an explicit $\mathbb{Z}_2$ breaking.
+The twin cogenesis mechanism applies to any viable twin Higgs model without an explicit $\mathbb{Z}_2$ breaking in the leptonic sector.
 We comment in general on the dark radiation problem for mirror twin Higgs models.
 We illustrate twin cogenesis using a newly proposed neutrino-philic twin two Higgs doublet model, where the twin neutrino masses are lifted without breaking the $\mathbb{Z}_2$ symmetry.
 Twin protons and twin neutrons with masses around $5.5$~GeV as dark matter candidates explain naturally the amount of dark matter and visible matter in the Universe are of the same order.
-We also illustrate twin cogenesis in the fraternal Higgs setup, in which case the dark matter candidate is the twin bottom bound state $\Omega^\prime_{b^\prime b^\prime b^\prime}$ with mass $\sim (f/v)\times 14$~GeV.
+We also illustrate twin cogenesis in the fraternal Higgs setup, in which the dark matter candidate is the twin bottom bound state $\Omega^\prime_{b^\prime b^\prime b^\prime}$ with mass $\gtrsim 14$~GeV.

-Finally we consider various possible signatures and predictions in this scenario.
+Finally we consider various possible signatures and predictions of twin cogenesis.
 The first prediction comes from the Higgs couplings, such as the Higgs coupling to the $Z$ pair, deviated from the SM prediction around 4\%, which can be verified by future HL-LHC data.
-With all existing experimental constraints such as $\mathcal{O}(10)$~MeV dark photon searches, using the upper bound set on the kinetic mixing parameter $\epsilon \sim 10^{-7}$, the spin-independent cross-section of the 5.5~GeV twin baryon dark matter scattering off nucleon is estimated to be $10^{-44}~{\rm cm}^2$, which is just on the edge of the sensitivity of the XENON-1T experiment.
-Thus improved dark matter direct detection experiments in the future with better sensitivities have the possibility to test the twin cogenesis scenario with 5.5~GeV twin baryons as the dark matter. \\
+With all existing experimental constraints such as $\mathcal{O}(10)$~MeV dark photon searches, using the upper bound set on the kinetic mixing parameter $\epsilon \sim 10^{-9}$, the spin-independent cross-section of the 5.5~GeV twin baryon dark matter scattering off nucleon is estimated to be $10^{-47}~{\rm cm}^2$, which is just on the edge of the sensitivity of the XENONnT experiment.
+Thus improved dark matter direct detection experiments in the future with better sensitivities have the possibility to test the twin cogenesis mechanism with 5.5~GeV twin baryons as the dark matter. \\\\

-\textbf{Acknowledgments: } WZF was supported in part by the National Natural Science Foundation of China under Grant No. 11905158 and No. 11935009.
+\textbf{Acknowledgments: } WZF was supported in part by the National Natural Science Foundation of China under Grant No.\ 11905158 and No.\ 11935009, and Natural Science Foundation of Tianjin City under Grant No. 20JCQNJC02030.
 JHY was supported in part by the National Science Foundation of China under Grants No.\ 11875003.